Resources

 Do you have a roadside verge or housing green near where you live?
 The Really Wild Lockleaze Project has been working with residents to team up and create nature habitat including wildflower meadows, hedgerows, fruit trees, herbs and berry bushes on council owned green space.

-The launch event was part of the Wessex Citizen Science Showcase – organised by the Bristol Natural History Consortium in partnership with Natural England, funded by Defra’s Natural Capital and Ecosystem Assessment (NCEA) Programme).
+Wessex Citizen Science Showcase was organised by the Bristol Natural History Consortium in partnership with Natural England, funded by Defra’s Natural Capital and Ecosystem Assessment (NCEA) Programme).

 Really Wild Lockleaze, a project by Lockleaze Neighbourhood Trust, is part of the wider Community Climate Action Project coordinated by Bristol Climate & Nature Partnership, funded by the National Lottery’s Climate Action Fund and is a partnership project with Avon Wildlife Trust.